 The CONSTRUX Mini PTC Spacer System is indicated for spinal fusion procedures at one or two contiguous levels within the cervical spine (C2-T1), in skeletally mature patients with degenerative disc disease (DDD).
 DDD is defined as neck pain of discogenic origin with degeneration of the disc confirmed by patient history and radiographic studies.

 The CONSTRUX Mini PTC Spacer System is intended for use with autograft and/or allograft comprised of cancellous and/or corticocancellous bone graft; and supplemental fixation system (i.e. anterior cervical plate such as the Orthofix ACP or Hallmark® System).

 Patients must have undergone a regimen of at least six (6) weeks of non-operative treatment prior to being treated with the CONSTRUX Mini PTC Spacer System in the cervical spine.

-With active infections in which the use of an implant could preclude adequate and appropriate treatment of the infection.
+- Active infections in which the use of an implant could preclude adequate and appropriate treatment of the infection.

-With rapidly progressive joint disease or bone absorption syndromes such as Paget’s disease, osteopenia, osteoporosis, or osteomyelitis which may prevent adequate fixation.
+- Rapidly progressive joint disease or bone absorption syndromes such as Paget’s disease, osteopenia, osteoporosis, or osteomyelitis which may prevent adequate fixation.

-With conditions that may place excessive stresses on bone and implants, such as severe obesity, pregnancy or degenerative diseases.
+- Conditions that may place excessive stresses on bone and implants, such as severe obesity, pregnancy or degenerative diseases.
 The decision to use this system in such conditions must be made by the physician taking into account the risks versus the benefits to the patient.